wiard/punkbank/README.md

 Numbering will unite all people of the world because everyone on this planet loves numbering and everyone on this planet loves simple geometrical forms.
 This is in every culture and with every human being the same.

 The next big step is to understand what one can do with these 9 numbers and right away, after my $ech coin was minted out in just a few hours, I realized that people all over the world were thinking exactly the same as I. Number on a matrix on Bitmap are an excellent idea to try all kinds of use cases out.
 People even strated providing me with ideas.

+## Peoples reactions on The Matrix on Bitmap

 The ideas were: Fractionelized ownership can be realized with this 3x3 Matrix.
 The person who gave me this idea said: "We can digitally cut a Lamborghini in 9 equal pieces and spread them over your Matrix."
 ANother person said: "We can use these 9 placeholders of the Matrix to encrypt a vault on Bitcoin and have a contest who can break the code.
 We can even mine Bitmaps with that or other constructs."